thegetty/bronze-guidelines/content/intro.md

 ### 1.1 Current issues

-The thousands of bronze sculptures that have been produced over millennia around the world and that still survive in museums, other cultural institutions, and elsewhere constitute exceptional resources with potential to add to our understanding of a variety of issues around the objects themselves, as well as the diverse cultures in which they were created.
+The thousands of bronze sculptures that have been produced over millennia around the world and that still survive in museums, other cultural institutions, and elsewhere constitute exceptional resources with potential to add to our understanding of a variety of issues around the objects themselves, as well as the diverse cultures in which they were created, used, and collected.
 The questions that provide the impetus for any given study will vary, but in all cases the inquiry into the materials and techniques of the bronze objects involved and the meaningful interpretation of the physical evidence gathered require close study of related primary sources and documentation, be it historical, art historical, archaeological, ethnographic, or other.
 Technical treatises and instruction manuals, archival records such as accounting books, contracts and inventories, artists’ notebooks, correspondence, interviews, ethnographic documentation, and records of archaeological excavations are all key sources, among others, to reconstructing the how, why, when, where, who, and other questions we seek to answer.
 The technological study thus relies on a combination of methodologies and skills that ensue from the collaboration of experts in diverse fields such as art history, the history of science and technology, materials science, archaeology, metallurgy, artistic practice, and artisanal foundry knowledge, among others.

 While the contributions of such technological research to the art historical field is significant, it can also be perceived as a threat to the established authority in a given field.[^3] But it is heartening to find that cross-disciplinary collaborations are being embraced more.
 To date they have highlighted: